6 Hacks to Put the “Private” back in Private Office Space in NYC

 Bobby Brown said it best with his 80’s hit “That’s my prerogative.”
 While human beings are the most highly advanced social order on the planet, most of us would agree that some things in business are better off held close to the vest.
 Yet decades after Brown’s credo, private office space in NYC is in the middle of an identity crisis.
 With the popularity of open office work environments, companies are having to come up with some pretty unconventional ways of restoring the peace and quiet.
 If this sounds like your situation, here’s how to put the “private” back in your workspace.

 What does “Private Office” actually mean?Privacy can have a substantial impact on worker productivity, employee retention, motivation, and satisfaction.
-As we’ve noted in past blogs, it can even influence the amount of sick days that people take!
-Before we talk about the ways to achieve it, let’s first define what exactly being a private office in NYC means.
+As we’ve noted in past blogs, it can even influence the number of sick days that people take!
+Before we talk about the ways to achieve it, let’s first define what exactly is a private office in NYC means.
 In order to consider a space a private office in NYC, there are many factors to consider.

 - How discrete is the physical layout of the space?
 Are there places people can go if they want to get away?
 Feeling as if your coworkers are omnipresent isn’t a welcome sentiment for most people.